inikishev/torchzero/README.md

 # Stuff i've implemented
 There will be docs with a more exhaustive list and explanations.
 For now I hope that everything should be reasonably straightforward to use.
 - Gradient approximation via finite difference or randomized finite difference (which includes SPSA and Gaussian smoothing algorithm described in *Nesterov, Y., & Spokoiny, V. (2017).
 Random gradient-free minimization of convex functions.
 Foundations of Computational Mathematics, 17(2), 527-566.*)
-- Exact Newton's method, and newton with hessian approximation via finite difference.
+- Exact Newton's method (with Levenberg-Marquardt regularization), and newton with hessian approximation via finite difference.
 - Various line searches
 - Polyak momentum, nesterov momentum
 - Gradient clipping and normalization